 No Item Discussion Resolution Progress Responsibility that the municipality is doing nothing 9.
-Interaction of administration and councillors There is no such interaction departmentally Continuous engagement of politicians departmentally is a necessity to keep politicians appraised of the departmental activities Stability has been achieved through positive interface and constructive dialogue Council support 10.
-Debtors (Revenue collection) is evident that the Check on progress of the appointed service provider and an update be provided 1.Municipality appointed debt collector to assist in reducing the debtors' book 2.
+Interaction of administration and councillors There is no such interaction departmentally Continuous engagement of politicians departmentally is a necessity to keep politicians appraised of the departmental activities positive interface and constructive Council support 10.
+Debtors (Revenue collection) Per the debtors age analysis it is evident that the municipality is owed a lot of money for a long period Check on progress of the appointed service provider and an update be provided 1.Municipality appointed debt collector to assist in reducing the debtors' book 2.
 Service provider paid on a commission basis on debt recovered based on debtors less than 120 days 3.
 Debtors over 120 days are handed over to Debt Collection Agencies 3.Revenue Enhancement Strategy to be developed for 2019/20 financial year to reduce debtors book 11.
 Salary disparity Salary not attracting skilled applicants Councillors have no control to assist in resolving this matter HR 12.
 Municipal grading The lower grading hinders attraction of skilled people and also demoralise councillors to execute their duties effectively COGHHSTA to assist the municipality with the upgrading of the current municipal grading Ongoing MM 13.
-Revenue generation Inaccurate valuation roll results in non-payment of property rates by residents Review of the current valuation roll to deal with the discrepancies identified 1.The general valuation was reviewed and additional properties were included in the Valuation roll which increased the revenue ВТО
+Revenue generation Inaccurate valuation roll results in non-payment of property rates by residents Review of the current valuation roll to deal with the discrepancies identified 1.
+The general valuation was reviewed and additional properties were included in the Valuation roll which increased the revenue ВТО